How Often Should I Water My Dwarf Alberta Spruce?

 Watering in pots

-So you have to be very careful not to let the potting soil dry out more than 1 inch.
-If the potting soil dries out too much it will be quite difficult to soak it back up.
-This will require you to submerge the pot in water, which means you will have to use bottom watering.
+You must be very careful not to let the potting soil dry out more than 1 inch.
+If it dries out too much, it will be quite difficult to rehydrate it.

-To avoid this, it is best to constantly monitor the potting soil and keep it moist.
+To avoid this, it is best to monitor the potting soil constantly.
 To slow the rate at which the soil dries out, mulch the potted spruce with pine bark.